Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 const TopoDS_Shape& anEmptyRes = aCBuilder.Shape(); // empty result, as nothing has been added yet const TopoDS_Shape& anAllCells = aCBuilder.GetAllParts(); //all split parts
 //
-BOPCol_ListOfShape aLSToTake = ...; // parts of these arguments will be taken into result BOPCol_ListOfShape aLSToAvoid = ...; // parts of these arguments will not be taken into result
+TopTools_ListOfShape aLSToTake = ...; // parts of these arguments will be taken into result TopTools_ListOfShape aLSToAvoid = ...; // parts of these arguments will not be taken into result
 //
 Standard_Integer iMaterial = 1; // defines the material for the cells
 Standard_Boolean bUpdate = Standard_False; // defines whether to update the result right now or not